olivern300/sample-repository-2/README.md

 # sample-repository-2
-This is a sample repository
+This is a sample repository.
+We have edited the README file.